How to create an anonymous Facebook account

 - Fill in your fake credentials

-- Do not, at any stage, put your phone number into the form fields.
-Your phone number is tied to any number of other services and querying it will invariably connect your incognito account to your real name.
+Do not, at any stage, put your phone number into the form fields.
+Your phone number is tied to other services, and querying it will invariably connect your incognito account to your real name.

-Oh, and when Facebook asks if it can have access to your contacts, say no. That’s almost worse than putting your phone number in.
+Oh, and when Facebook asks to access your contacts, say no. That’s almost worse than putting your phone number in.

 Add the accounts you want, and only those ones